veillette/physics-book/contents/ch6CentripetalAcceleration.md

 <div class="title">
 How Big Is the Centripetal Acceleration in an Ultracentrifuge?
 </div>
-Calculate the centripetal acceleration of a point 7.50 cm from the axis of an **ultracentrifuge**{: class="term" #import-auto-id2449410}
-spinning at $$ 7.5 \times 10^{4} \text{rev/min.} $$ Determine the ratio of this acceleration to that due to gravity.
+Calculate the centripetal acceleration of a point 7.50 cm from the axis of an **ultracentrifuge** spinning at $$ 7.5 \times 10^{4} \text{rev/min.} $$ Determine the ratio of this acceleration to that due to gravity.
 See [[Figure]](#import-auto-id3033074)(b).